bollu/bollu.github.io/README.txt

 While I'm not a huge fan of the music, I can at the very least, understand what it's trying to do now!

 #### Shakespeare

+I've always wanted to enjoy Shakespeare's works, and school sadly failed to impart any enjoyment of this to me.

 #### Poetry